Vice presidency of Kamala Harris: Presidential campaign

 On October 30, Harris delivered a half-hour speech at the Ellipse in Washington, D.C., intended as a "closing argument" for her campaign.
 Her statements about tax-funded gender-affirming surgery for transgender people in prison were attacked by Trump, who spent millions on a political advertisement that said, "Kamala is for they/them, President Trump is for you."
 Trump's campaign spent more money on the advertisement than any other in the campaign.

 Harris lost the 2024 United States presidential election to Trump, conceding the next day in a speech at her alma mater, Howard University.
 She lost the electoral college 226 to 312, and the popular vote 48.3% to 49.8%.
 She became the first Democratic nominee since John Kerry in 2004 to lose the popular vote.
 (Note: Democratic nominees Barack Obama in 2008 and 2012, Hillary Clinton in 2016, and Joe Biden in 2020 have won the popular vote in four consecutive elections.)
 Losses in the "blue wall" states of Wisconsin, Michigan, and Pennsylvania were considered key to her defeat, in addition to losing the swing states Nevada, Arizona, Georgia, and North Carolina.
-Harris's loss was part of a global backlash against incumbent parties in 2024, in part due to the 2021-2023 inflation surge.
+Harris's loss was part of a global backlash against incumbent parties in 2024, in part due to the 2021–2023 inflation surge.
 All 50 states and DC trended rightward compared to the 2020 presidential election.
 On January 6, 2025, in her role as president of the Senate, Harris oversaw the certification of Trump and Vance as the winners of the election.
-She would also have been the first sitting vice president to assume the presidency since George H. W. Bush.
+Had Harris been elected, she would also have been the first sitting vice president to assume the presidency since George H. W. Bush.